-The undersigned organizations are writing to express our strong support for the Discussion Draft of the Affordable Housing and Self-Sufficiency Improvement Act of 2012 (AHSSIA).
 Our organizations represent owners, management companies, lenders, builders and developers and housing agencies.
 We have long-supported the Section 8 Housing Choice Voucher program, which provides rental subsidies to approximately two million very-low income households who obtain housing in the private rental market.
 The program, which is intended to broaden the range of housing choices for families seeking affordable housing, has proven to be effective in helping low income families find decent, safe and affordable housing.
-In addition, the rental vouchers can be leveraged to build or rehabilitate additional affordable housing, a necessity in today's tight rental markets.
+In addition, the rental vouchers can be leveraged to build new or rehabilitate existing affordable housing, a necessity in today's tight rental markets.

-However, in spite of its overall success, the voucher program has started to sag under the weight of too many inefficient and duplicative requirements.
+However, in spite of its overall success, the voucher program suffers under the weight of too many inefficient and duplicative requirements.
 The myriad overlapping and redundant procedures have made the program difficult to administer and deterred many professional landlords from participating in the program.
 As such, we have worked diligently with Congress for several years now to formulate common sense legislation to streamline the Housing Choice Voucher Program.

-We, therefore, thank the subcommittee for drafting AHSSIA.
-This bill seeks to reduce taxpayer costs within the Department of Housing and Urban Development's (HUD) rental housing programs and facilitate greater private sector participation in affordable housing.
+We support the AHSSIA bill because it reduces taxpayer costs within the Department of Housing and Urban Development's (HUD) rental housing programs and facilitates greater private sector participation in affordable housing.
 An important part of this effort for all the various participants involved is the streamlining of federal regulations.
 Streamlining the program will reduce administrative burdens and lower program costs, while increasing local flexibility.
 This in turn will mean that more owners will want to participate in delivering affordable housing to those who need it.
+Notably, the FY2013 HUD Budget requests many similar provisions to the House draft, which carry substantial savings.
+On April 28, 2012, HUD Secretary Donovan testified before the Senate Banking, Housing, and Urban Affairs Committee, and endorsed many of the reforms in the House Draft as "common sense."

-We wish to highlight several provisions of particular significance that we support in the bill:
+We wish to highlight several provisions of particular significance that we support in the House bill and encourage the Senate to include these provisions in future proposals:

-• Streamlining the Property Inspection Process.
-First, AHSSIA requires unit inspections every other year rather than annually and eliminates the need for duplicative inspections, which currently occur when a property is financed with multiple government housing programs such as FHA mortgage insurance, Low Income Housing Tax Credits (LIHTCs), or HOME.
+Streamlining the Property Inspection Process.
+First, AHSSIA allows housing authorities to perform unit inspections every other year rather than annually and eliminates the need for duplicative inspections, which currently occur when a property is financed with multiple government housing programs such as FHA mortgage insurance, Low Income Housing Tax Credits (LIHTCs), or HOME.
 Multiple inspection requirements increase operating costs to property owners and cause significant inconvenience to tenants and are not necessary to ensure good quality maintenance.